Wine Cellar Design Closet Conversion Custom Contractors Build

 The design allows more convenience in browsing the labels and identifying the bottles.
 Moreover, this slightly tilted configuration of the racks helps keep the corks moist, which is important because air can enter and oxidize the wines if the corks dry up and shrink.

 Right below the high reveal display row, the builders installed a different type of racking system – rectangular bins.
 This kind of racking is built for the bulk storage of wine cases.
 The client wanted rectangular storage bins included because they can help him organize his collection by grouping bottles according to type, variety, and size.

 Solid Arched Tabletop

-The focal point of this distinct custom wine cellar is its front wall racking.
+The focal point of this distinct custom wine cellar designed for a home is its front wall racking.
 Our expert builders constructed a solid arch tabletop and installed a puck light right above it.